Chapter 17

 “John,” Laureal uttered, her tone a mix of dread and disbelief.

-The Seeker turned to the Matriarch, his eyes burning with intent, “With your permission, I will lead us into the deeper wood.”
+The Seeker turned to the Matriarch, his eyes burning with intent, “With your permission, I will lead us into the deeper forest.”

 “We haven’t a moment to waste.”